 The Adjudicator (Mr. Porter) decided that the Depot Access Bridge did not form part of a larger single integrated structure affected by the same Notified Departure, and so the associated walls did not require to be valued in the Estimate.
-(It would be open to tie to intimate a separate Notified Departure to Infraco in respect of the associated walls).
 Mr. Porter valued the Notified Departure in the sum of £1,230,624.80.